-Right now, having a do-able home project may be just what you need to reduce your stress levels.
+But right now, I know if you have some do-able home projects, they be just what you need to reduce your stress levels and see a brighter future at home.
 Really, it’s okay to pretend a little while improving your home and current lifestyle.

 Putting together plans to help my clients prepare their homes to appeal to the Vienna real estate market is always fun, but, these days, I know everyone is seeing their homes differently now that they are spending a lot of time at home during this awful pandemic.